- Who We Are

 When and where are services provided?

-MAP staff members are available for appointments Monday through Friday from 10 a.m. to 6 p.m.
+MAP counselors are available for appointments Monday through Friday from 10 a.m. to 6 p.m.
 Please note we cannot accommodate “walk-in” members without a scheduled appointment.

-If you are experiencing an emergency at night or on the weekend that cannot wait until our business hours, please call 911 or 1-800-LIFENET (a confidential free mental health information and crisis hotline available to anyone at anytime).
+Please note: If you are experiencing an emergency, please call 911 or 1-800-LIFENET (a 24-hour confidential and free mental health crisis hotline).

 Our offices are at 50 Broadway, suite 904, a separate location next to the UFT headquarters.